 - Becoming a Shareholder of the Association

 - Customer Care: What to Expect

 - Making a Complaint

 - Your Rent Charge

 - What to do if you have Rent Arrears

-- Housing Benefit
+Housing Benefit

 We will develop new summary leaflets as new or updated policies are approved.
 General housing information packs are available in many languages from our reception or on request, including Chinese, Farsi, Gaelic and Kurdish, in topics such as:

-- Housing Options
+Housing Options

-- Homelessness
+Homelessness

-- What is Council Tax?
+What is Council Tax?

-Email, Calls and Text - in 2020 due to the Coronavirus lockdown there was a shift toward communication in other ways than attending and holding meetings in person.
-We embraced a new housing system in late 2020 which allowed easier options for this.
+Email, Calls and Text - We embraced a new housing system in late 2020 which allowed easier options for this.
 The number of tenants wishing information to be received by them in email continues to rise and is currently at 68%.

-Online meetings - again due to the Coronavirus lockdown, we shifted toward a more online approach to meetings.
-5 Tenant Panel meetings have been held online in 2021 alone along with 2 quarterly residents group catch up meetings.
-We will keep a blended/hybrid approach to attending and holding meetings going forward.
-This is for the convenience of all attendees.
+Online meetings -We maintain a blended/hybrid approach to attending and holding meetings.
+This is both for the convenience of all attendees.

-Digital Library - we have a range of tablet devices which can be borrowed by tenants, some of which are Wi-Fi enabled and some of which have data.
-This will further allow tenants to get involved.
-At the time of writing a Tenant Panel member was participating in online meetings through a device from the digital library.
 Additional Publications - In 2015 we introduced an annual housing applicant newsletter as we want to give clear and effective information to our applicants on the services we provide, how we allocate homes, the housing options available to them and advice on managing a tenancy.